flufcloud/366_project/docs/QUICKSTART.md

 ## 8. Optional: model IDs (advanced)

-If the default models are wrong for your account, set environment variables for that shell session (see [AGENTS.md](../../AGENTS.md) for defaults):
+If the default models are wrong for your account, set environment variables for that shell session:

 ```bash
 export SECANALYZER_ANTHROPIC_MODEL=claude-3-5-haiku-20241022